D-u-s-t-i-n/Module15/MechaCarWriteup.md

 # Suspension Coil T-Test

 The p-value for our t-test is .06028.
 Which means we fail to reject our null hypothesis.
-What was our null hypothesis?

 Null hypothesis: mean = 1500
 Alternate hypothesis: mean does not equal 1500.

-Since our p-value is greater than .05, which is the most common signficance level, we lack the evidence to say the mean of our data is sigificantly different from 1500.
-Note: that the absence of proof is not the proof of the absence.
+Since our p-value is greater than .05, which is the most common signficance level, we lack the evidence to say the mean of our data is signficantly different from 1500.
+(The absence of proof is not the proof of the absence)

 # Design Your Own Study

 Cost of the vehicle and fuel efficiency are often big considerations for wanting to buy a vehicle.
 I am assuming most buyers would be interested in the performance and cost of their vehicle before they consider aesthetics such as its color or spoilers/fins.

 I would get more research data on cheaper materials, which generally increases the car weight.
 This will also affect the mpg.
 The challenge would be to maintain mpg at lower cost.
 A research question I would propose how much flexible room do we have with material quality used to manufacture the vehicle in relation to fuel efficiency (mpg).